kirillsemyonkin/ctf-grsu-new-year-2024/ppc/ocr-28/README.md

 ---

 > [!NOTE]
-> During the solution task, the message was presented as `abc_&_def_&_ghi`, but the format changed
+> During the solution of the task, the message was presented as `abc_&_def_&_ghi`, but the format
-> to `abc&def&ghi` while typing out this write-up.
-The small distance between the characters may
+> changed to `abc&def&ghi` while typing out this write-up.
+The small distance between the characters
-> slightly affect Tesseract's reading ability, but the task is still solvable.
+> may slightly affect Tesseract's reading ability, but the task is still solvable.

 Nasty task.
 Not that I am angry at the authors (I actually believe they did well that they made it as it is presented), but in the way that OCR is not the most controllable creature.